majabojarska/blog/content/posts/linux-sysrq.md

 - [Arch Linux](https://wiki.archlinux.org/title/Kdump),
 - [Fedora](https://fedoraproject.org/wiki/How_to_use_kdump_to_debug_kernel_crashes).

 Once Kdump is configured and enabled, enable all SysRq functions and trigger a system crash (just like above).
+Don't reset the machine immediately, as the crash dump takes a moment to finish, and I found that Kdump by default will reset the system right after.
+In case that doesn't happen, reset manually once you see a drop in CPU load.

 To find the crash dump log, first look into the last boot's kernel logs, where the `kdump` service will have emitted dump info – dmesg log and vmcore locations: